 Netflix (NFLX) Receives a Hold from Rosenblatt Securities

-According to TipRanks.com, McTernan is a 1-star analyst with an average return of -3.5% and a 41.7% success rate.
-McTernan covers the Services sector, focusing on stocks such as Charter Communications, World Wrestling, and MSG Networks.
+According to TipRanks.com, McTernan is a 1-star analyst with an average return of -3.8% and a 37.5% success rate.
+McTernan covers the Services sector, focusing on stocks such as Charter Communications, Peloton Interactive, and World Wrestling.

 See today’s analyst top recommended stocks >>